Hamsika7/YouTube-Churn-Prediction/README.md

 ## 👥 Contributions

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you'd like to contribute, please fork the repository and submit a pull request with your enhancements.

 ## 📞 Contact